napari/napari/docs/source/explanations/rendering.md

 ```

 The important thing about this algorithm is that it never blocks.
 It draws
-what it can draw without blocking, and then loads more data so that it can
+what it can draw without blocking, and then it loads more data so that it
-draw more in the future.
+can draw more in the future.

-## Chunks and Partial Rendering

-A chunk is simply a portion of what we need to load and render.
-A chunk
-will often be a region of space like a tile or a sub-volume, but it could
-be some other part of the whole, such as a layer or some portion of the
-geometry.

-If only a subset of the desired chunks are in memory, then Napari can only
-render that portion of the data.
-However, rendering a portion of the data
-quickly is often much better for the user than waiting until the data is
-fully loaded.
-Users can often interpret and navigate their data even if
-they can only see part of it.
-Thus asynchronous rendering with partial
-draws can vastly speed up the user's ability to analyze and interact with
-their data.

 ### Chunked File Formats

 Chunks will often be blocks of contiguous memory inside a chunked file
 format like [Zarr](https://zarr.readthedocs.io/en/stable/), and exposed by
 an API like Dask.

-If an image is stored without chunks then reading a 2D region of the image
-might require many different read operations, since the bytes for that
-region are spread throughout the linear file, interspersed with the bytes
-from other geographic regions.
-In contrast with a chunked file you can read
-a rectangular region with a single linear read operation.
+The purpose of a chunked file format is to spatially
+organize the data so that one chunk can be read with one single read
+operation.

 ![chunked-format](images/chunked-format.png)

-For 3D images the chunks are 3D sub-volumes instead of 2D tiles, but the
+For 2D images "chunks" are 2D tiles.
+For 3D images the chunks are 3D
-benefits are exactly the same.
+sub-volumes.
 [Neuroglancer](https://opensource.google/projects/neuroglancer) recommends
 that data is stored in 64x64x64 chunks, which means that each chunk
 contains 262,144 voxels.
 Those 256k voxels can be read with one read